Fractionated Coconut Oil Uses | Carrier Oils | Oil Diffuser

 Fractionated coconut oil is also distinguishable from regular coconut oil because of the fractionated oil’s long shelf life; however, because of its numerous uses, this oil does not stay on the shelf for long.
-Here are at least five different uses for this kind of coconut oil that you’ll want to take advantage of in your natural skin care regimen.
+Here are at least five different uses for this kind of coconut oil that you’ll want to take advantage of in your natural skincare regimen.

 1. Use as a Carrier Oil

 Fractionated coconut oil makes an excellent carrier oil for essential oils.
-So, it’s perfect for use in massage, skincare and aromatherapy.
+So, it’s perfect for use in massage, skincare, and aromatherapy.
 This oil blends in really well with other oils, so you will get an evenly distributed oil when you combine it with essential oils.
 This kind of oil is also packed with nutrients that enhance essential oil benefits, such as healing and soothing skin and hair.
 To make, just place a little amount of fractionated coconut oil in a small bowl.
 Add the desired quantity of essential oil to the bowl.
 Use a wooden spoon or spatula to mix the two oils together until thoroughly blended.

 2. Use as a Moisturizer

 Fractionated coconut oil makes an effective lightweight moisturizer for your face, hair, and lips.
 It is quickly absorbed into the skin, leaving it feeling, not greasy, but hydrated and enriched.
-The abundance of antioxidants in fractionated coconut oil are also ideal for hydrating dry, heat damaged hair.
+The abundance of antioxidants in fractionated coconut oil is also ideal for hydrating dry, heat-damaged hair.
 The coconut oil easily penetrates the hair strands, making hair glossy and silky smooth.
 Fractionated coconut oil can even be used as a hair conditioner in the shower.
-You can either add a few drops right into your regular hair conditioner, or use the fractionate coconut oil as a stand-alone hair conditioner.
+You can either add a few drops right into your regular hair conditioner or use the fractionated coconut oil as a stand-alone hair conditioner.
 Fractionated coconut oil can also be used to moisturize lips and prevent them from aging.
 This oil offers the UV protection that the delicate skin on your lips needs to stay young looking, even after years of sun exposure.
 To use, just dab some oil on your fingertips and apply to your lips like you would any lip balm.

 3. Use as a Makeup Remover

 Commercial makeup removers often contain harsh ingredients that aren’t good for your skin.
 This kind of coconut oil bonds even with waterproof makeup, making it quick and easy to use as a makeup remover.
-To make, just put a few drops of fractionated coconut oil on a clean tissue and gently wipe away lipstick, mascara, eye shadow, blusher and foundation.
+To make it, just put a few drops of fractionated coconut oil on a clean tissue and gently wipe away lipstick, mascara, eye shadow, blusher, and foundation.
 For added moisturizing benefits, use a new tissue to “cleanse” the skin with the oil.
 Allow it to absorb fully into the skin, a process that should only take a few minutes.